inrae/pgd-mmdt/docs/installation.md

 **Purpose**: Implement an authentication layer based on [OAUTH 2.0][30]{:target="_blank"}

 The initial choice was not to manage users in the Maggot tool.
 This choice was made to promote the complete opening by default of metadata within a collective.
 However, for management within a collective that goes beyond a simple intranet, it is necessary to set up an authentication layer.
 Setting up such a layer can be done independently of the Maggot tool, i.e. without modifying its code or configuration.
 An [SSO][31]{:target="_blank"} implementation is proposed online, which can serve as a basis for a larger configuration.
-A [Wiki page][33]{:target="_blank"} is provides a detailed description.
+A [Wiki page][33]{:target="_blank"} provides a detailed description.

 * Source code on github : [https://github.com/djacob65/maggot-sso/][32]{:target="_blank"}